Bendigo line

 The Bendigo line is a regional passenger rail service operated by V/Line in Victoria, Australia.
 It serves 14 stations towards its terminus in the regional city of Bendigo.
 It is the third most-used regional rail service in Victoria (behind the Ballarat and Geelong services), carrying 2.06 million passengers in the 2022-23 financial year.

 Beyond Bendigo, the Echuca line continues north-east to Echuca via Epsom; and the Swan Hill line continues north-west to Swan Hill via Eaglehawk.
 Services are operated to Bendigo and Echuca primarily using V/Line VLocity diesel multiple unit sets in either 3- or 6-car configurations; V/Line N class loco-hauled services run to Swan Hill, with a mixture of N type carriages and Z type carriages.

 History

 19th and 20th centuries

 In the 1850s, the Melbourne, Mount Alexander and Murray River Railway Company began building a line between Melbourne to Bendigo, but ran into financial difficulties and, in 1856, was sold to the Victorian government, which finished the double-track line in 1862.
 Throughout the early 20th century, many branch lines were built along the length of the Bendigo line, but by the time V/Line took over Victorian regional passenger services in 1983, the only passengers services still using the Bendigo corridor were the Bendigo and Swan Hill intercity services.
 A twice-weekly passenger service to Echuca from Melbourne via Bendigo was reinstated in 1996.

+As at 1987 V/Line had considered and rejected proposals to convert the line from double to single track, on the grounds that the reduced cost in track maintenance would be exceeded by the increased costs of signalling arrangements to manage bidirectional traffic flow.
+However, it was projected that the "low density section between Castlemaine and Kyneton" would eventually be singled.